How strangers saved kids' lives after Ariana Grande concert bombing

 'I was trying to keep this girl alive'

-Phil and Kim Dick were in the arena's entrance hall to pick up collect their youngest daughter and granddaughter.
+Phil and Kim Dick were in the arena's entrance hall to collect their youngest daughter and granddaughter.

 They ended up tending to seriously injured children even as they searched for their own family members.